 Results: Participation was 59.4% in the intervention group and 58.7% in the control group, a significant difference (p=0.04).
 There was no heterogeneity of the effect of intervention by IMD.
 We found that there was some confounding between date and screening episode order (first or subsequent screen).
 This in turn may have induced confounding with age and slightly diluted the result.

-Conclusions: General Practice Endorsement induces a modest increase in participation in bowel cancer screening, but does not affect the socioeconomic gradient.
+Conclusions: GP endorsement induces a modest increase in participation in bowel cancer screening, but does not affect the socioeconomic gradient.
 When considering cluster randomisation as a research method, careful scrutiny of potential confounding is indicated in advance if possible and in analysis otherwise.

 Introduction